NHDNUG/nhdnug.github.io/README.md

 If you at least skim the cheat sheet - and follow along with what's going on in the rest of the source - you should be good to go.
 If you have any big changes you want to make, just make a pull request.
 Chances are, it'll be fine!

+If you just want to give clone and run it, give it a try!
+That first site will get all the pre-reqs moving, all you have to do is hit the "servesite.bat" file, and you can see your changes as you make them.
+Have fun!

 ## Thanks